DRAGON: A Dialogue-Based Robot for Assistive Navigation with Visual Language Grounding: System Overview

 \textbf{Overview:} We use the Turtlebot2i as our robot platform.
 As shown in Fig.~\ref{fig:system}(b), the robot is fitted with the following sensors and equipment: (1) An RP-Lidar A3 laser range finder is mounted on the top of the robot structure for SLAM; (2) An Intel RealSense D435i camera is mounted on the top of a monopod facing forward for scene description and question answering; (3) A wireless headset is used to communicate with the user.
 The headset is lightweight and maximally protects the users' privacy, while the absence of wires avoids tripping hazards; (4) A T-shaped handle is attached to the top rear side of the robot as a holding point for the user's arm.
 The handle allows users to choose their preferred holding configurations such as one hand or two hands.
 The robot is connected to a desktop computer which provides more computation resources through WiFi.

-\textbf{Planning and Navigation:} The robot operations are managed by the standard ROS \texttt{move\_base} navigation stack.
+\textbf{Planning and Navigation:} The robot operations are managed by the ROS \texttt{move\_base} navigation stack, which is a standard package to autonomously navigate a mobile robot to a given goal pose.
 Before navigation, we create a 2D occupancy map of the environment using laser-based SLAM and mark the semantic landmarks at the same time (see Fig.~\ref{fig:environment} and Sec.~\ref{sec:clip} for details).
 At the beginning of each trial, the goal pose is obtained from the dialogue with the user (further specified in Sec.~\ref{sec:semantic-dialogue}).
 During navigation, adaptive Monte Carlo localization is used to localize the robot on the map.
 We use the dynamic window approach (DWA)~\cite{fox1997dynamic} and $\text{A}^*$ as local and global planners, respectively.
 The minimum translational velocity is restricted to be non-negative to prevent the robot from moving backward and colliding with the user.
-The maximum velocity of the robot can be adjusted by the user (see Sec.~\ref{sec:nav_speed} for details).
+The maximum velocity of the robot can be adjusted by the user (see Sec.~\ref{sec:nav_speed}).